Food-Truck-TrackR-Build-Week/back-end/README.md

 DELETE /api/trucks/:id - restricted, deletes the truck with the given id

+GET /api/diners/:id - restricted, returns the diner with the given id

 GET /api/diners/:id/favoriteTrucks - restricted, returns an array of the diner with the given id's favorite trucks

 POST /api/diners/:id/favoriteTrucks - restricted, adds a truck to the diner with the given id's favorite trucks